Dust Yourself Off & Try Again: Famous Founder Failures

 Traf-O-Data.

-And another Bill—me
+And another Bill, me

 The least famous example from our list today, is me, and my first startup AdventureFit.
 We took people all around the world on adventure holidays.
-We trained, hiked and climbed our way all across the globe.
-All while drinking a few beers, enjoying a burger or two and having as much fun as humanly possible.
+We trained, hiked, and climbed our way all across the globe.
+All while drinking a few beers, enjoying a burger or two, and having as much fun as humanly possible.

 Base Camp, circa 2017.

-And like most of our other entrepreneurs and their failures, I thought I was creating the greatest company in the world.
-But as Ernest Hemingway said in The Sun Also Rises; “How did you go bankrupt?
+Like most of our entrepreneurs and their failures, I thought I was building the greatest company in the world.
+But as Ernest Hemingway said in The Sun Also Rises, ā€œHow did you go bankrupt?
 Two ways.
-Gradually, then suddenly.”
+Gradually, then suddenly.ā€

 I remember the moment I asked my team what they thought we should do moving forward, sometime in our fifth and final year of operations.
-They told me the truth—we should shut it down.
+They told me the truth; we should shut it down.
+The moment I got out of the meeting, I cried my little founder eyes out for a few minutes, then took a few deep breaths and moved on with my life.

 And a load more famous failures

-• Milton Hershey.
-Experienced two failed candy businesses before perfecting a caramel recipe and finding success with Hershey’s chocolate.
+• Milton Hershey: Experienced two failed candy businesses before perfecting a caramel recipe and finding success with Hershey’s chocolate.

-• Brewster Kahle.
-After the fall of his early company, Thinking Machines, his WAIS technology was commercially unsuccessful before he founded the Internet Archive.
+• Brewster Kahle: After the fall of his early company, Thinking Machines, his WAIS technology was commercially unsuccessful before he founded the Internet Archive.

-• Stephen King.
-Faced numerous rejections for his early work, and his first major novel, ‘Carrie,’ was initially discarded before being saved by his wife.
+• Stephen King: Faced numerous rejections for his early work, and his first major novel, ā€˜Carrie,’ was initially discarded before being saved by his wife.

-• Sylvester Stallone.
-Struggled to find acting opportunities and lived in poverty before writing and starring in ‘Rocky,’ which became an international hit.
+• Sylvester Stallone: Struggled to find acting opportunities and lived in poverty before writing and starring in ā€˜Rocky,’ which became an international hit.

-• Abraham Lincoln.
-Lost multiple elections and faced early business setbacks before eventually becoming president and leading the nation through the Civil War.
+• Abraham Lincoln: Lost multiple elections and faced early business setbacks before eventually becoming president and leading the nation through the Civil War.

-• Winston Churchill.
-After the Gallipoli disaster, he was sidelined politically and faced public criticism before returning to lead the UK through World War II.
+• Winston Churchill: After the Gallipoli disaster, he was sidelined politically and faced public criticism before returning to lead the UK through World War II.

 Summary